differentpla-net/differentpla-net.github.io/_posts/2021-09-11-laptops-and-monitors.md

 The laptop _detects_ the second monitor just fine.
 It just refuses to _use_ it.

 The Surface Book 3 doesn't have Thunderbolt, which means that (according to the CalDigit website) the dock only supports HD monitors, rather than 2K or 4K monitors.

-Both of my monitors are 2560 x 1440, which (I think) is bigger than HD.
+I kind of skipped over that bit.
+My thought process went something like this: HD is 1080p, and my monitors are 2560 x 1440, and 1440 isn't _that_ much more than 1080.
+But, apparently, they're 2K (or QHD), so that's out.

 I'm not entirely sure why it doesn't work -- using USB-C without the dock works fine, as explained above, so there's plenty of bandwidth.

-This is kinda annoying.
+This is annoying.
 The point of the dock is that I should only have to move one cable to switch between laptops.

 ## Solution